samsja/dion/README.md

 * **2D sharding:** If weights are sharded with both FSDP and TP, it is required that the sharding methods are applied to different matrix dimensions.
 The TP sharding dimension is controlled via `RowwiseParallel` and `ColwiseParallel`, but the FSDP sharding dimension must be manually selected when applied on top of TP.
 See `models/gpt_model.py` for an example of explicitly specifying the shard dimension for `fully_shard()`.
 Double-sharded matrices along the same dimension will raise an error in Dion.
 * **Learning rate scaling:** Dion will automatically scale the provided learning rate by `sqrt(d_out / d_in)` for matrix parameters.
 Muon will apply the same scaling by default, but also supports the `0.2 * sqrt(max(d_in, d_out))` scale factor recommended by Moonshot AI.
 Our default scale factor is intended to induce a consistent change to activation vector values, which enables learning rate transfer across model size.
 See [Deriving Muon](https://jeremybernste.in/writing/deriving-muon) for more information.
 * **Nesterov momentum:** In Muon, we set Nesterov momentum to `False` by default, as we observed better performance without it.
 Dion does not implement Nesterov momentum.
-* **Other hyperparameters:** TODO

 ## Experimental Features

 ### Mixed Precision Dion

 By default, Dion will initialize its optimizer states to use the same data type as the model's parameters.
 The `DionMixedPrecisionConfig` class may be used to specify custom data types.
-In our preliminary experiments, we have found that using `torch.bfloat16` for Dion's optimizer states can reduce memory use and speed up computation with no impact to training stability.
+In preliminary experiments, we have found that using `torch.bfloat16` for Dion's optimizer states can reduce memory use and speed up computation with no impact on training stability.

 ```python
 from dion import Dion, DionMixedPrecisionConfig